tbotnz/netpalm/README.md

 ## concepts

-netpalm acts as a ReST broker for NAPALM, Netmiko, NCCLIENT or a Python Script.
-It uses TextFSM or Jinja2 to model and transform both ingress and egress data if required.
+netpalm acts as a ReST broker for NAPALM, Netmiko, NCCLIENT or a Python Script. netpalm uses TextFSM or Jinja2 to model and transform both ingress and egress data if required.
 You make an API call to netpalm and it will establish a queue to your device and start sending configuration

 ![netpalm concept](/static/images/arch.png)

 ## basic netpalm example

-whilst we can show you examples for days we reccomend checking the online [postman collection](https://documenter.getpostman.com/view/2391814/T1DqgwcU?version=latest#33acdbb8-b5cd-4b55-bc67-b15c328d6c20) to get a feel for what can be done
+Whilst we can show you examples for days we reccomend checking the online [postman collection](https://documenter.getpostman.com/view/2391814/T1DqgwcU?version=latest#33acdbb8-b5cd-4b55-bc67-b15c328d6c20) to get a feel for what can be done.

-we also host a [public instance](https://netpalm.tech) have a look at the swagger ui
+We also host a [public instance](https://netpalm.tech) have a look at the swagger ui

 ### getconfig method